mapy1874/game-of-life-mapy1874/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-- I did not want to do the extra credit at first due to JSpot's implementation costs a lot of time and I no little about MVC.
+- I did not want to do the extra credit at first due to JSpot's implementation works not good when the size becom larger and I have no little about MVC.
 It was KMP'S
 MVC lecture code that enlightened me to finish all functionality of the app.
+- Their is no "drag components" part in this app.
+I find the development is not as efficient as using Android Studio (dragging all components, using XML).
+- I have a deeper understanding of MVC now.
+I cannot understand those listeners in Android development and why views are created seperately.
+Now that makes a lot of sense.
+Design pattern like observer is super useful in this project.

 ## Application Framework used